← Back to site

 Action

-Conducted a systematic performance audit across all production semantic models.
-Refactored DAX calculations at the formula and storage engine level, removed unused measures, optimized relationships, and restructured tables for query efficiency.
+Audited every production semantic model.
+Refactored DAX at the formula and storage engine level, removed unused measures, fixed relationships, and restructured tables for query efficiency.

 Result